 7. May Prevent Cancer

-Dragon fruit contains pigmented carotenoids like – beta-carotene and lycopene – and vitamin C that have the potential to fight cancer.
+Dragon fruit contains pigmented carotenoids like – beta-carotene and lycopene – and vitamin C that have the potential to fight and help in cancer prevention.
 Antioxidants such as betalains can reduce oxidative stress and fight cancer cells (20), (21).
 Research has found that the betacyanins found in dragon fruit may inhibit the growth and spread of breast cancer (22).
 These antioxidants can also repair cellular damage (20).

 8. May Help Improve Vision

 Beta-carotenes are essential for good eye health.
-The beta-carotene present in dragon fruit may help improve vision and reduce the risk of cataracts and macular degeneration (23).
+The beta-carotene present in dragon fruit may help improve vision and reduce the risk of cataractsi XThe gradual development of blurry vision as the eye's naturally clear lens becomes clouded, interfering with daily activities. and macular degenerationi XAn eye disorder where a part of the retina is affected, impairing central vision and making it difficult to perform daily duties.
+(23).
 However, there is insufficient evidence to support these claims.

 9. May Help Suppress Arthritis Pain